KolinGuo/maya-slam/README.md

 [realsense-ros](https://github.com/IntelRealSense/realsense-ros),
 Python 3.6.9 with Jupyter Notebook.

-Unfortunately, for RGB-D+IMU systems such as RealSense D435i, ORB-SLAM3 does not have great performance and can sometimes lose track in featureless areas according to our experiments.
+Unfortunately, for RGB-D+IMU systems such as the RealSense D435i, ORB-SLAM3 does not have great performance and can sometimes lose track in featureless areas according to our experiments.

 #### Build & compile codebase